AzureAiDevs/hub/website/blog/2023-aia/2023-04-08-ai-accessibility/index.md

 The following is the intro to the post.
 It should be a short teaser for the post.
 -->

 Yesterday we talked about the importance of Responsible AI.
-Today is about ensuring your intelligent Apps or the ML models you are building are accessible to all.
+Today is about ensuring the intelligent apps or the ML models you build are accessible to all.

 ## What we'll cover